Roger Kieschnick: Arizona Diamondbacks

 Kieschnick was claimed off waivers by the Arizona Diamondbacks on April 4, 2014, and optioned to the Triple-A Reno Aces.
 He was recalled on April 24 when Mark Trumbo was placed on the disabled list.
 He made four appearances, going 0-for-7 before being optioned back to Reno.
 He was recalled on June 16 to replace the injured Bronson Arroyo and to add depth to a depleted outfield, missing Trumbo, A. J. Pollock, and Ender Inciarte.
 On June 17, Kieschnick hit his first MLB home run against Milwaukee Brewers closer Francisco Rodríguez.

 Los Angeles Angels of Anaheim

 The Los Angeles Angels of Anaheim claimed Kieschnick on waivers on October 7, 2014.
-He spent the entire season at the AAA level for the Angels, playing 108 games for the Salt Lake Bees.
+He spent the entire 2015 season at the Triple-A level for the Angels, playing for the Salt Lake Bees; in 108 appearances for the Bees, he batted .263/.320/.446 with 15 home runs and 59 RBI.

 Rojos del Águila de Veracruz

-Kieschnick signed with the Rojos del Águila de Veracruz of the Mexican Baseball League for the 2016 season.
-He was released on April 29, 2016.
+Kieschnick signed with the Rojos del Águila de Veracruz of the Mexican League for the 2016 season.
+In 22 appearances for Veracruz, he slashed .218/.289/.397 with four home runs, 12 RBI, and three stolen bases.
+Kieschnick was released by the Rojos on April 29, 2016.